MidgeOnGithub/DnD-Stats-Gen/README.md

 * Engaging in the fantasy adventure, each player acts as a `Player Character` (`PC`)

 ### Dice Roller
-This command-line program includes a dice roller which performs (pseudo-)random dice rolls of any "ndm" type.
+This command-line program includes a dice roller which performs random dice rolls of any "ndm" type.
 > * **n** is the number of die to be rolled
 > * **d** is a non-functional shorthand ("**d**ice"), spoken as just the letter
 > * **m** represents each dice's face count